IAEA-NSDDNetwork/DELTA/README.md

 # DELTA
 Analyzes gamma-gamma angular correlations from unaligned states.

 DELTA is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

+Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV

 ## Downloads
 Each platfrom has its executable and fortran code